chenpanliao/cccR/README.md

 cccR
 ====

-A R package focus on color contrast calculator for behavioral ecologists.
+An R package focus on color contrast calculator for behavioral ecologists.

 This project is under development.
 There is no stable version so far.